louisetxz/m6a-detection-project/README.md

     * --n (int): Number of prediction rows to print to the console.
 Default is 10.

     * --output_filename (str): File name for the output predictions.
 This will save the results to the specified file in the /output directory.
-Default is model_output_datetime.csv.
+Default is model_output_`datetime`.csv, where `datetime` is captured from the server where you are running the code.
+In an Ubuntu instance, it will follow the UTC timezone.

 ## Intepretation of outputs
 The output file `model_output_datetime.csv` will be under /output/.
 It contains the probability of modification at each individual position for each transcript.